baraegh/Inception/README.md

 # Inception
 Set up a small infrastructure composed of WordPress with LEMP Stack (Nginx, MariaDB and PHP) using Docker / Docker-Compose under specific rules.

+## Mandatory part
+You then have to set up:
+- A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.
+- A Docker container that contains WordPress + php-fpm (it must be installed and configured) only without nginx.
+- A Docker container that contains MariaDB only without nginx.
+- A volume that contains your WordPress database.
+- A second volume that contains your WordPress website files.
+- A docker-network that establishes the connection between your containers.

+Your containers have to restart in case of a crash.

 <img width="697" alt="Screen Shot 2022-12-13 at 2 51 07 AM" src="https://user-images.githubusercontent.com/46541419/207206454-724fbb86-7285-4893-b70c-537f37d81d71.png">

+## Bonus part
+For this project, the bonus part is aimed to be simple.
+A Dockerfile must be written for each extra service.
+Thus, each one of them will run inside its own container and will have, if necessary, its dedicated volume.

+Bonus list:
+  - Set up redis cache for your WordPress website in order to properly manage the cache.
+  - Set up a FTP server container pointing to the volume of your WordPress website.
+  - Create a simple static website in the language of your choice except PHP (Yes, PHP is excluded!).
+For example, a showcase site or a site for presenting your resume.
+  - Set up Adminer.
+  - Set up a service of your choice that you think is useful.
+During the defense, you will have to justify your choice (I chose Portainer)

 ## ressources
 - [Docker docs](https://docs.docker.com/desktop/)